saee-gore/StudentDataStorage/README.md

-License This project is licensed under the MIT License - see the LICENSE.md file for details
+License This project is licensed under the MIT License - see the LICENSE file for details